skykui/skykui.github.io/content/post/change-to-hugo.md

 There are 3 major choices.
 The most convenient one is to put your source code as one repository and the output in "public" in the \<USERNAME>.github.io.

 As explained above, I managed my last blog in one repository with different branches.
 I want to try the same method with Hugo.
 This is the method using a branch called "gh-pages".
 It is not hard to setup but it may cause issue when  you deploy with Travis-CI, which I learned in a hard way.
 See [Lessons Learned](#Lessons-Learned).
+## Travis-CI
+You can find plenty of tutorials about deploy Hugo with Travis-CI, but most are using the method of two repositories.
+I modified a bit to adapt to my single repository deployment.
+1.

 # Lessons Learned
 - Travis-CI